birdiecare/birdie-test/README.md

 We've gone ahead and created a boilerplate that mostly corresponds to the technical stack we use at Birdie.
 The `backend/` is a barebone Express server and the `frontend/` has been generated with `npx create-react-app frontend --template typescript`.
 This saves you from having to create boilerplate code, but you are free to decide to use only parts of it, for example:

-- If you prefer to use Javascript rather than Typescript, you can use `npx create-react-app frontend`.
 - If you want to use Redux, you can use `npx create-react-app frontend --template redux` or `npx create-react-app frontend --template redux-typescript`.

 You are also free to make other technical choices, for example: